godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 Setting Up
 ----------

-Setting up reflection probes is really easy!
-Just create a ReflectionProbe node, and wrap it around the area where you want to have reflections:
+Create a ReflectionProbe node, and wrap it around the area where you want to have reflections:

 .. image:: img/refprobe_setup.png